Non-Table Amount of Child Support

 The child’s relationship with their biological parent will also be considered.

-If the court determines that a step-parent has acted like a parent to the child they will take into account the biological parent’s duty to support the child when considering the amount the step-parent should pay for child support.
-The court does not need to simply subtract the amount the biological parent is obligated to pay from the amount the step-parent would be obligated to pay under the Child Support Guidelines.
+If the court determines that a step-parent has acted like a parent to the child, they will take into account the biological parent’s duty to support the child when considering the amount the step-parent should pay for child support.
+The court does not need to simply subtract the amount the biological parent is obligated to pay from the amount the step-parent would be obligated to pay under the guidelines.
 The determination will depend on the facts of the case.

 Income Over $150,000

 If the court considers the formula amount to be inappropriate, the court will start with the Table for the first $150,000.
-The court will then add an appropriate amount considering the condition, means, needs and other circumstances of the children and the financial ability of each parent to contribute to the support of the children.
+The court will then add an appropriate amount.
+To do this, they will look at the condition, means, needs and other circumstances of the children and the financial ability of each parent to contribute to the support of the children.
 Because the court may consider the financial ability of both parents, income information from both parents is required.